 Website Rightmove.co.uk has added broadband speeds and availability to its lists of houses for sale, and the information is attracting 400,000 page views per month.
 Around 3,000 of its users have reported that speedy broadband is now more important than transport links or schools.
 One estate agent lamented that a buyer pulled out of bidding on a £6m house in the Cotswolds, England because the internet access was so poor.
 “Some buyers have the broadband tested and subsequently pull out because it isn’t fast enough,” says Rupert Fisher of real estate agency Savills.

-While demand for high-speed Internet in Australia is ever increasing, the actual fibre roll-out is a different story.
-NBN Co has plans to use the existing copper in MUDs to deliver the ‘last mile’ connection to apartment units rather than utilising full Fibre connection as it had done during a trial roll-out phase.
-This unfortunately would eventuate in less than stellar speed performances.
+While demand for high-speed Internet in Australia is ever increasing, the actual fibre roll-out may present some limitations.
+The nbn Co has plans to use the existing copper in MUDs to deliver the ‘last mile’ connection to apartment units as opposed to a full Fibre connection, as it had done during a trial roll-out phase.
+This unfortunately may limit speed performances.
 Even more unfortunate when other telcos are using similar technological approach.
 Only MUD residents in Australia privileged enough to receive true Ultra-Fast speeds rather than ‘up-to’ speeds could conceivably see their property value going up as in the US and UK.